Project CARS: Project CARS 3 (2020)

 Project CARS 3 was announced in December 2018.
 In November 2019, Slightly Mad Studios, the developer of the franchise, was acquired by Codemasters, British video game developer and publisher known for Formula One series, Colin McRae Rally and Dirt, TOCA and Grid series, which means Codemasters now holds the rights to the Project CARS titles.
 Unlike previous games, it features arcade style gameplay and was created as a spiritual successor to Need for Speed: Shift.
 The game was released on 28 August 2020.

 Project CARS GO (2021)

 In May 2018, Slightly Mad Studios announced the spin-off title Project CARS GO for mobile devices, which is being co-developed by Gamevil.
 Like the main series, it would feature licensed cars and vehicle customisation.
 It was not until February 2021 when Gamevil confirms they would launch the game for Android and iOS devices on 23 March 2021.
 Prior to launch, the game had an open beta period for Android users in Finland, Denmark, Sweden, and the Netherlands from 26 January until 11 March.

+Future

+The series was set for a fourth title sometime in 2024 but this was eventually cancelled by its owner Electronic Arts in November 2022.

+The Project Cars engine was used in Automobilista 2.